kasperrt/wiretyped/docs/index.md

 WireTyped is a small, composable HTTP client for fetch-based runtimes (browser, Node, Bun, Deno, workers).
 You define your API as typed endpoint definitions and call it with a consistent, error-first API.

 It keeps a tiny runtime surface area: one dependency, `@standard-schema/spec`, so you can bring your own validator (Zod, Valibot, ArkType, etc.) without dragging in a whole framework or a pile of transitive deps.
-Grab it wherever you ship JS/TS and keep an eye on the health stats:

 I built it because I got tired of the same three problems: surprise runtime errors, wrapping every request in `try/catch`, and threading schemas + type inference through every call just to keep types strict and consistent.
 WireTyped centralizes that work in your endpoint definitions, so using the client stays predictable and pretty.